 What is self-talk?

 Self-talk is your internal mental chatter or inner voice in your head that runs throughout the day.
-It’s how you talk to yourself and it helps you to process your day and experiences.
-Self-talk can be different things – it can be routine, it can help us to finish an activity or prepare for an event, and it can make an observation.
+It is how you talk to yourself and helps you process your day and experiences.
+Self-talk can be different things – it can be routine, help us finish an activity or prepare for an event, ask questions, and make an observation.

 Your self-talk can be positive, or it can be negative.
-You might not always be aware of your self-talk, but it can impact how you feel and affect your confidence.
+You might not always be aware of your self-talk, but it can affect your feelings and confidence.

 Understanding negative self-talk

-If your self-talk is more on the negative side, it can start to affect your wellbeing and mental health.
+Negative self-talk is when you are being very critical about yourself.
+If your self-talk is more negative, it can start to affect your wellbeing and mental health.
 Examples of negative self-talk include: “I never do anything right” or “I’ll never be good at this.”
-Sometimes we can get stuck in these negative self-talk patterns.
+Sometimes, we can get stuck in negative self-talk patterns.

 Harvard University[1] has identified common types of negative self-talk, which include:

-The more we do negative self-talk, the more we feel bad about ourselves.
-If you notice you are doing this often, try to change it with some positive self-talk.
+The more we do negative self-talk, the more we feel bad about ourselves, lowering our self-confidence.
+If you notice you do this often, try to change it with positive self-talk.

 If you’re becoming overwhelmed by negative self-talk, you can get help.
 Speak to your GP, health professional or call SuicideLine Victoria on 1300 651 251.
 If it is an emergency, please call 000.